 Doctor: “We’ve reviewed the tests; our findings are in line with all of the other opinions.
 You need this operation.
 Without it, your life is at risk.”

 Patient: “This is exactly what I’ve been told; I did my research and know you’re the best.
 Just one question: How long will it take to perform the surgery?”

 Patient: “Sorry, I’m too busy.
 I can only give you 2.”

 I’ve never heard of a conversation like this.
-But when it comes to suggesting learning experiences for physicians, executives, academicians and other leaders on topics such as ethics, professionalism, and legal behavior, I hear it all the time.
+But when it comes to suggesting learning experiences for busy professionals, executives, and other leaders on topics such as building culture, Inclusion, professionalism, and other legal behavior, I hear it all the time.
 When I do, the standard refrain is: Our top people are extremely busy; they can only spare an hour at most.
 We’re lucky to get in front of them briefly, if at all.

 Training worth their time

 Here’s what I’ve learned: Those who avoid learning entirely – or demand shortened experiences – either don’t really see these topics as personally relevant, or they believe there isn’t a messenger who will deliver a presentation worthy of their time.

 Some leaders assume that they already know enough, or that what happened to others won’t happen to them.
 They apparently believe: “Why should I spend more than an hour a year, at most, covering these topics?
 That’s enough to check a compliance box.
 I need to spend my time making deals, conducting research, treating patients, or doing something really productive.”

 However, if something serious happens, these same leaders may wish they hadn’t avoided or cut corners on what they previously considered to be “time-draining” topics.